 Unemployed PMETs to get wage support under new NTUC scheme

-SINGAPORE: Professionals, managers, executives and technicians (PMETs) returning to work after a career break will receive wage support under a new scheme launched by the National Trades Union Congress (NTUC) on Thursday (Jul 27).
+SINGAPORE: Professionals, managers, executives and technicians (PMETs) who are out of a job will receive help getting back into the workforce and wage support under a new scheme launched by the National Trades Union Congress (NTUC) on Thursday (Jul 27).

-Named the Returner Work Trial, the scheme provides employment opportunities for local PMETs who have been out of work for at least two years.
+Named the Returner Work Trial, the scheme provides employment opportunities for local PMETs who have been unemployed for at least two years.

 The scheme is capped at six months, and during this trial period, employers will offer structured on-the-job training for these workers.
 A training allowance of at least S$2,500 will be paid, and Workforce Singapore will contribute S$1,500 per month while the employer will fork out a minimum of S$1,000 per month.